 This Indian festival holds great importance in both Hinduism and Buddhism.
 Yes, according to Hindu texts, Lord Buddha is considered to be the ninth Avatar of Lord Vishnu himself.
-Thus, on Buddha Purnima festival, many temples across India worship Lord Vishnu by reciting Vishnu Sahasranama.
+Thus, at the Buddha Purnima festival, many temples across India worship Lord Vishnu by reciting Vishnu Sahasranama.

 The festival is also known as Satyavrat Purnima in Hinduism.
 There is an interesting story as to how it got this name.